 Increases your attention span

 Come dressed in stretchy, comfortable clothes and plan to practice in bare feet.
 You may want a warmer outer layer to wear during "savasana" (final relaxation).
-We provide all props except the mats for use at the studio.
+We provide all props to include non-skid, thick mats.
 Once you get started, for hygienic reasons, you may decide to purchase your own, blanket or bolster.

 Avoid eating at least an hour or two before doing yoga; but drink water before and after class.